This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 Also, the mesh insert is solid and does not require the use of a ground sheet to protect the fabric.
 It is tough.

-The Ultramid 2 is expensive and you also need to purchase the Full Mesh Inner.
+The Ultramid 2 is expensive and you also need to purchase the Full Mesh Inner tent body.
 That is a huge outlay for a lightweight tent.
 It is good to know it is covered by a good warranty.
 But it is expensive.
 Is it worth the price?
 I asked a couple of seasoned adventurers.

 Bethany ‘Fidget’ Hughes and Lauren ‘Neon’ Reed used this backpacking tent in Patagonia on their epic journey thru-hiking the whole length of South America.
 We were impressed with the interior space inside the tent, as we both have tall torsos and prefer a fair amount of personal space.